Paying for palliative care: an overview

 Key Takeaways:

-You're not responsible for care home fees unless you've agreed to.
+- You're not responsible for care home fees unless you've agreed to pay them

-There are different ways to pay for care: self-funding, council help, or NHS support.
+- There are different ways to pay for care: self-funding, council help, NHS Continuing Healthcare, or other NHS support

-Be careful about transferring assets to avoid paying for care.
+- Be careful about transferring assets to avoid paying for care costs

 How much will you have to pay for palliative care?